-Cell viability was evaluated by using a colorimetric method based on the tetrazolium salt [3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT), which is reduced by viable cells to yield purple formazan crystals.
-ARW 264.7 macrophages in DMEM medium without arginine supplemented with 10% FBS were seeded in 96-well plates at a density of 9 x 10^4 cells per well, immediately induced with LPS (2 mg/mL) for 4 h, and then incubated for 24 h in the presence of the compounds (500 μ M) and arginine (when indicated).
-At the end of the incubation period the media was removed and the cells were incubated with MTT (0.5 mg/mL in culture medium; 200 mL) for 3 - 4 h at 37 °C and 5 % CO2.
-The purple formazan crystals formed inside the cells were then dissolved in 200 mL of DMSO by thorough shaking, and the absorbance was read at

-570 nm, using a plate spectrophotometer (Power Wave Xs; Bio-Tek).
+Cell viability was evaluated by using a colorimetric method based on the tetrazolium salt [3-(4,5-dimethylthiazol-2-yl)-2,5diphenyltetrazolium bromide (MTT), which is reduced by viable cells to yield purple formazan crystals.42 RAW 264.7 macrophages in DMEM medium without arginine supplemented with 10% FBS were seeded in 96-well plates at a density of 9×10^4 cells per well, immediately induced with LPS (2 mg mL^{-1}) for 4 h, and then incubated for 24 h in the presence of the compounds (500 μM) and arginine (when indicated).22 At the end of the incubation period the media were removed and the cells were incubated with MTT (0.5 mg mL^{-1} in culture medium; 200 mL) for 3-4 h at 37 °C and 5% CO2.
+The purple formazan crystals formed inside the cells were then dissolved in 200 mL of DMSO by thorough shaking, and the absorbance was read at 570 nm, using a plate spectrophotometer (Power Wave Xs; Bio-Tek).
 Each test was performed with at least six replicates and repeated at least 2 times.
-The result was expressed as percentage of the surviving cells in relation with the control.
+The result was expressed as a percentage of the surviving cells in relation to the control.